alehpineda/obsidian_vault/03_Resources/Context7 MCP Server.md

 - Test with ollama local models to improve reasoning

-##
+## Testing

-Tested it locally with copilot using endpoint and docker container
+- Tested it locally with copilot using endpoint and docker container

-Docker container has issues
+- Docker container has issues

-Export documentation in txt or md files for local development is an option
+- Export documentation in txt or md files for local development is an option

-Limit 100k tokens as context for download
+- Limit 100k tokens as context for download

-Discovered duck duck go has an mcp server
+- Discovered duck duck go has an mcp server